Ahmed-Araby/Messenger-App/README.md

+# Messenger App
-# Chat App, work in the basis of channels, a bunch of users could make a channel and start chaing on it.
+work in the basis of channels, a bunch of users could make a channel and start chaing on it.

 ## Technologies Used
 * React